How to use Ring with HomeKit

 When you buy through links in this article, I may earn an affiliate commission.
 Learn More.

 Users of both Ring and Apple products, like me, have long asked for integration between the two.
-Ring has officially announced it at least twice, and yet we continue to wait for Ring HomeKit support through alternating vague excuses and silence.
+Ring has officially announced it at least twice, and yet we continue to wait for Ring HomeKit integration through alternating vague excuses and silence.
 Ring has had it’s share of bad press, but for me they still offer value for money in terms of features, and they’ve been pretty damn reliable in my experience.

-I even had an original V1 Ring Video Doorbell from when they first came out, and it’s still going strong.
+I even had an original V1 Ring Doorbell from when they first came out, and it’s still going strong.
 Even the battery life is still decent.
 But for those of us that want a truly integrated smart home experience, it’s no good having separate apps for all our different devices.
-Getting those cameras into my preferred platform, HomeKit, was a must, and I got tired of waiting for Ring.
+Getting those Ring cameras into my preferred platform, HomeKit, was a must, and I got tired of waiting for Ring.

 What is Homebridge?